Last Updated on June 17, 2022

 You can take a page from the permaculture handbook, and underplant a tree with blueberries or currants.
 This not only conserves space, but makes watering more efficient.
 Here’s a quickstart guide to using permaculture principles in your garden, and here are my top recommendations for the best permaculture books if you’re interested in learning more about perennial food gardening.

 If you have an out-of-the-way spot for something a little less attractive (and potentially invasive), definitely consider adding some raspberry and blackberry plants, or let some wild black raspberries take over.
 Who doesn’t love raspberries?

 –> Find out how to get them for free in my post about scoring free plants!

 Strawberries are lovely groundcovers, and if you’re in a warmer climate than I am, you should look into groundcover raspberries.
 Cranberries also can be used as groundcover fruit.
 (Info on how to grow cranberries here.)

 Herbs also make great groundcovers, but that’s a topic for another post.
 Here are some perennial herbs to consider adding to your garden.

 Though technically a vegetable, rhubarb is also a wonderful perennial food plant that we treat as a spring fruit.
 It’s an extremely nutritious and versatile ingredient for desserts and treats, and I think makes a striking landscape plant.
 (Check out my post on uses for rhubarb for more on why it’s a must-have for the perennial food garden.)
 Here are instructions on how to grow rhubarb.

-Alpine strawberries are also lovely additions to your fruiting landscape, giving tiny tastes of astonishingly flavorful berries all summer long.
+Alpine strawberries are also lovely additions to your edible landscaping, giving tiny tastes of astonishingly flavorful berries all summer long.

 If you’re thinking of planting a tree, why not make it a fruit-bearing one?
 Fruit trees like plums, cherries, and apples have beautiful flowers in spring like their merely “ornamental” brethren, but then they produce astounding amounts of fruit year after year.
 Picking a juicy plum from your own tree at the peak of ripeness in summer — what could be better?